How to Load a Configuration File

 The projectId

-parameter can be referenced in the configuration with the %projectId%
+parameter can be referenced in the configuration using the %projectId%

 notation.